 Find more information on our Most Satisfied Customer methodology.

 Once again, Toyota has taken out the award for Most Satisfied Customers | Used Car Dealership.
 It’s the only dealership to earn 5 Stars for overall satisfaction, a rating it achieves alongside a sweep of high scores across all categories.
-Toyota’s customers award it a top rating in every category except one, After Sale Service, for which it earns a strong 4-Star Rating.
+Toyota’s customers award it a top rating in every category except one, Range of Vehicles, for which it earns a strong 4-Star Rating.

-Each vehicle in Toyota’s used car department is meticulously checked and serviced by an expert technician before being mechanically certified.
-So you can be sure they’re safe and sound.
+Toyota offers a huge selection of reliable, high-quality used NZ cars and imports.
+Each vehicle in Toyota’s used car department is checked and serviced before being mechanically certified.

-All Toyota Certified cars come with:
+Until the end of 2024, all Toyota Certified cars come with:

 The Toyota Certified Package can be upgraded from the standard one year, to a maximum of four years.
 To view Toyota’s full range of used cars, click here.